Don Shave's Ancestral Family Tree

 John, his son, lived further up the street when he was a toll collector

-After Elizabeth died Timothy went to live in the refuge now called the towers, the brick building on the other side of the road from where he lived
+After Elizabeth died Timothy went to live in the refuge, now called The Towers, the brick building on the other side of the road from where he lived

-John then left to live in Middlesex..
+John then left to live in Middlesex.

 Person SourceTimothy Bannister had person sources.5

-Residence1851He lived in Yarmouth, County of Isle of Wight, England (United Kingdom), EuropeG, in 1851.
+Residence1851He lived in Yarmouth, County of the Isle of Wight, England (United Kingdom), EuropeG, in 1851.
 Age: 65; Relation to Head of House: Head

-Residence1861He lived in Yarmouth, County of Isle of Wight, England (United Kingdom), EuropeG, in 1861.
+Residence1861He lived in Yarmouth, County of the Isle of Wight, England (United Kingdom), EuropeG, in 1861.
 Age: 75; Relation to Head of House: Head

-Residence1871He lived in Yarmouth, County of Isle of Wight, England (United Kingdom), EuropeG, in 1871.
+Residence1871He lived in Yarmouth, County of the Isle of Wight, England (United Kingdom), EuropeG, in 1871.
 Age: 86; Relation to Head of House: Lodger

 Citations

-1. [S427] Ancestry.com, 1871 England Census, Class: RG10; Piece: 1172; Folio: 84; Page: 5; GSU roll: 827802
+1. [S424] Ancestry.com, 1871 England Census, Class: RG10; Piece: 1172; Folio: 84; Page: 5; GSU roll: 827802

-2. [S589] Ancestry.com, England & Wales, Death Index, 1916-2015
+2. [S586] Ancestry.com, England & Wales, Death Index, 1916-2015

-3. [S1367] Ancestry.com, 1861 England Census, Class: RG 9; Piece: 662; Folio: 162; Page: 7; GSU roll: 542680.
+3. [S1363] Ancestry.com, 1861 England Census, Class: RG 9; Piece: 662; Folio: 162; Page: 7; GSU roll: 542680

-4. [S1056] Ancestry.com, 1851 England Census, Class: HO107; Piece: 1665; Folio: 450; Page: 5; GSU roll: 193572
+4. [S1053] Ancestry.com, 1851 England Census, Class: HO107; Piece: 1665; Folio: 450; Page: 5; GSU roll: 193572

-5. [S423] Tweaked by DJS, Ancestry.com, Pallot's Marriage Index for England: 1780 - 1837 (Name: Online publication - Provo, UT, USA: Ancestry.com Operations Inc, 2001.Original data - The original paper slip index, from which this database was created, is owned by The Institute of
+5. [S420] Tweaked by DJS, Ancestry.com, Pallot's Marriage Index for England: 1780 - 1837 (Name: Online publication - Provo, UT, USA: Ancestry.com Operations Inc, 2001.Original data - The original paper slip index, from which this database was created, is owned by The Institute of

 Walter Hungerford

-M, #2218, Deceased, b.
+M, #2203, Deceased, b.
 22 June 1378, d.
 9 August 1449

-ReferencesDon's Family & Direct Ancestors
+ReferencesDon's Family and His Direct Ancestors

 Parents